micro-community/development/roadmap/README.md

 Our goals for 2020

-- Bootstrap **M3O** - A Micro services platform - fully managed, free hosting and value add services
+- Bootstrap **M3O** - Micro as a Service - a fully managed microservices platform
-- Onboard Community - Invite Micro Community to build services for free on the platform and use M3O services
+- Onboard Community - Invite Micro Community first to build services on the platform
-- Micro Services - Create Micro services on the M3O platform for platform users to leverage
+- Micro Services - Create value add Micro services on the platform for users to leverage
 - Marketplace - Offer Micro Services to the world to consume from anywhere

 ## Timeline